xxnguyenducanh/My-questions-with-Andrew-Ng-s-ML-course-/README.md

-Some follow-up question to dive into the course, It helps me grasp more ML intuition. edit at: https://docs.google.com/document/d/1JUEDn6mED4gadv39omlPZs4O4w1NCSRPRT3wUPNmLfg/edit
+Some follow-up question to dive into the course, they help me grasp more ML intuition. edit at: https://docs.google.com/document/d/1JUEDn6mED4gadv39omlPZs4O4w1NCSRPRT3wUPNmLfg/edit

 Question 1. **If the data set has a different scale, and you do not use feature scaling or mean normalization, the contour is skewed leading to slow performance of gradient descent.
 Why Feature Scaling for skewed contour?**